 Follow these steps to use the Hand Drill Method

-- Make sure you have a tinder bundle prepared for when you get an ember.
+- Make sure you have a tinder bundle prepared and ready to go.

 - Place the spindle, which should be about two feet in length, in the depression.
 Then, while maintaining a good amount of downward pressure, roll the stick between the palms of your hands, running them very quickly down the stick.

 - Keep doing this until the spindle tip glows red and you get an ember.

 - Tap the board to get the ember onto your leaf or piece of bark, then transfer it over to your tinder bundle and blow into the bundle until you get a flame.